skybert/skybert-net/src/linux/openshift-out-of-pids.md

 title: OpenShift container running out of PIDs all the time
 date: 2020-07-15
 category: linux
-tags: linux, openshift, docker, kubernetes
+tags: linux, openshift, kubernetes, containers

 My java application that I deployed on Openshift spectacularly.
 After humming along happily for a good while, it got completely stuck,